Testing for the Network Small-World Property

-Moreover, both the classical procedure and the modifications proposed in the literature ignore the presence of community structure and presence of hub structure due to degree heterogeneity, both of which are capable of generating networks with substantial small-world properties.
-It has been shown that highly modular networks are segregated and tends to produce a high clustering coefficient \cite{pan2009modularity,meunier2010modular}, while networks with high degree hub nodes facilitate communication between modules leading to a short average path length.
-However, highly modular networks usually do not have small path lengths and the addition of random edges to decrease the path length destroys the modular organization \cite{gallos2012small}.
-Hence it seems relevant to understand if the small-world property is a manifestation beyond the simultaneous presence of community and hub structure.
-After accounting for such structures, perhaps the near universality will give away to the specialty of highly small-world networks, making the small-world property more ``useful''.
-Finally, the alternative model is rarely fully specified and consequently, the statistical powers of such procedures are unknown.
+Both the classical procedure and the modifications proposed in the literature ignore the presence of \textit{community structure and presence of hub structure due to degree heterogeneity}, both of which are capable of generating networks with substantial small-world properties.
+It has been shown that highly modular networks are segregated and tends to produce a high clustering coefficient \citep{pan2009modularity,meunier2010modular}.
+On the other hand, networks with high-degree hub nodes facilitate communication between modules leading to a short average path length.
+Yet, the small-world property is not just the presence of a modular organization.
+Highly modular networks usually do not have small path lengths \cite{gallos2012small}.
+Therefore, the popular small-world coefficient metric might incorrectly determine them as small-world due to the high influence of the clustering coefficient on the metric.
+Hence it seems relevant for scientific discovery, link prediction, and estimating effects of treatment interventions to understand if the small-world property is a manifestation beyond the simultaneous presence of community and hub structure.
+For example, if a network is small-world, then a network model that fits the small-world property better might be preferred for more accurate link prediction due to its ability to better predict transitivity.
+Similarly, a network that exhibits significant small-world property will likely have a higher network interference or spillover of treatments due to units being relatively well connected due to small path length.
+After accounting for the additional variations, perhaps the near universality will give away to the specialty of small-world networks, making the small-world property more useful.
+Finally, in studies of small-world property, the alternative model is rarely fully specified, and consequently, the statistical powers of small-world detection procedures are unknown.